Chara30677/Charas.Menu/README.md

 ---

 # Chara's Menu
 Chara's Menu is a mod menu for Gorilla Tag, created by me, Chara30678.
-This menu is designed to be as useful as possible by providing any variety of features and options you would ever need.
-With Chara's Menu, you can explore new functionalities, experiment with different settings, and enjoy a more personalized modding experience.
+This menu is designed to be as useful as possible for ghost trolling or fun by providing a variety of features and options.
+With Chara's Menu, you can explore new functions, experiment with different settings, and have a more personal modding experience.

 ## Can I take code from this?
 Yes, if you're following the GPL-3.0 license guidelines.
-If you're interested in using any part of my code, it must be open sourced.
+If you're interested in using any code, it must be open sourced.
 You can find my contact information on my [linktree](https://linktr.ee/Chara10163) or in the [Discord server](https://discord.gg/GXsK5gcFJp).
-This helps me and you keep the project alive.
-I'm happy to discuss any potential collaborations, so don't hesitate to get in touch if you have any questions or ideas regarding the code.
-Come on, [you wouldn't steal a method.](https://www.youtube.com/watch?v=zMBqPdMzZ9E)
+I'm happy to discuss any potential collaborations, so don't hesitate to contact me if you have any questions or ideas.

 ---